Cha0s2nd/cha0s2nd-vscode-cds/README.md

-# Cha0s Data Tools (Dynamics CRM)
+# Cha0s Data Tools (Dynamics 365)

-An extension to lessen the woes of working with Dynamics CRM cusomizations.
+An extension to lessen the woes of working with Dynamics 365 (CRM) and Common Data Services customizations.
 The idea was to make uploading and publising webresources a breeze (something that I magnaged to do), and eventially manage the entire dev process.

 #### This extension is currently in beta, more features are being added and with it more bugs